awsdocs/amazon-sagemaker-developer-guide/doc_source/notebook-lifecycle-config.md

   EOF
   ```

+**Important**
+When you create or change a script file, we recommend you use **Create notebook** editor or a text editor that allows for Unix style line breaks\.
+Copying text from a non Linux operating system might include incompatible line breaks and result in an unexpected error\.

 ## Next Step<a name="gs-setup-working-env-nextstep"></a>

 You are now ready to train your first model\.
-For step\-by\-step instructions, see [Step 3: Train a Model with a Built\-in Algorithm and Deploy It](ex1.md)\.
+For step\-by\-step instructions, see [Step 2: Train a Model with a Built\-in Algorithm and Deploy It](ex1.md)\.